FMensurado/fuga/README.md

     $ tools/test suite_name

-You can run all test suites in a module or in a package by passing those to tools/test instead, or you can run all test suites.
+You can run all test suites in a file or directory by passing those to tools/test instead, or you can run all test suites.

-    $ tools/test module
+    $ tools/test filename
-    $ tools/test package
+    $ tools/test directory
     $ tools/test --all

+At this point, don't pass in the .c if you want to test a file!
+That's added automatically.
+In the future, the .c will be allowed, but right now it isn't.